helidon-io/helidon/docs/se/metrics/metrics.md

 Helidon SE metrics is a neutral metrics API which provides

-- a unified way for Helidon servers to export monitoring data—​telemetry—​to management agents, and
+- a unified way for Helidon servers to export monitoring data—telemetry—to management agents, and
 - a unified Java API which all application programmers can use to register and update meters to expose telemetry data from their services.

 Metrics is one of the Helidon observability features.